At What Cost? The true cost and value of security risk management (Dublin 2025)

 Ensuring secure and sustainable access to people in need is both costly and invaluable.
 Delivering a comprehensive approach to NGO security risk management – from staff safety to training and access – requires significant time and financial resources.
 In the face of increasing insecurity, higher costs, and shrinking budgets, resourcing security for NGOs is a considerable challenge.
 To address this, it’s crucial not only to allocate resources effectively but also to clearly demonstrate the value of investing in security risk management.

-Recognising the importance of working with partners, select representatives from UN agencies, donor organisations, coordination bodies, and other key stakeholders will also participate, contributing to solutions.
+Recognising the importance of working with partners, select representatives from UN agencies, donor organisations, coordination bodies, and other key stakeholders also participated, contributing to solutions.

-In addition to identifying short-term opportunities, the event aims to reach common positions to evolve the system.
+In addition to identifying short-term opportunities, the event aimed to reach common positions to evolve the system.
 This will ensure resources are used effectively, reach the right parts of organisations and the right delivery partners, and adapt to ever-changing risks.
 By understanding the true cost and value of security risk management, we can maximise the impact of available financial resources and better support communities in need.

 Agenda